Last updated: July 16, 2023

 Meet your guide(s) for a pre-trip meeting in Fairbanks at 4 pm at the Arctic Wild World Headquarters.
-We will check PASSPORTS and vaccination paperwork to make sure there are no problems with the border crossing the following day in Old Crow YT.
+We will check PASSPORTS to make sure there are no problems with the border crossing the following day in Old Crow YT.

-Fly 200 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabascan village of Old Crow where we clear Canadian customs and immigration.
-From there, we board a smaller plane and carry on through the Brooks Range to a river bar on a tributary of the Firth right at the Alaska/ Yukon Border.
+Fly 200 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the Gwich’in Athabascan village of Old Crow where we check-in with Canadian customs and immigration.
+Once cleared, we board a smaller plane and carry on through the Brooks Range to a river bar on the Firth River right at the Alaska/ Yukon Border.
 Tonight, take a hike, and settle into your surroundings.
 The sun won’t set!

 We can spend the day exploring the mountains and the river.
 There are small peaks nearby that we can ascend for views of the seemingly endless Brooks Range stretching in all directions farther than the eye can see.
 By day’s end we will be ready to load the rafts and head downriver come morning.

 “Where is this river?”
-The side creek where we landed is small and shallow.
-Once we join the actual Firth River it gets a little deeper but then promptly splits into multiple channels just barely big enough to negotiate.
+The river where we landed is small, braided, and shallow.
+Some of the channels are just barely big enough to negotiate.
 There will be some struggle making it downriver but eventually the river sorts itself out and we’ll be paddling down a stunning arctic river.